Last edited by Mr. Holmes; 04-28-2012 at 08:45 PM.

 It's a shame they did this, I would have thought leave it alone for a bit and then reveal that both Helena's are in the same universe would have been an interesting kind of "Fringe"-like way to go with World's Finest later on.
 I added the title to my pull ages ago but if I don't like the rest of this #1 it's going right away.

-Currently enjoying: Batman, Batwoman, Dial H, Detective Comics, American Vampire, Saga, The Manhattan Projects, Locke and Key, Atomic Robo, East of West...
+Currently enjoying: Batman, Detective Comics, American Vampire, Saga, The Wake, Letter 44, The Manhattan Projects, Atomic Robo, East of West, Ghosted, FBP...

 This HW might be better (though the issues I read of that mini failed to impress me) but I won't read it on principle.